Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 In the above example, the key is `kanjiHover.enabled`, whereas the value is `true`.

-All runtime options can take special values, which are always formatted as the following:
+All runtime options can take special values (known as "option branch values"), which are always formatted as the following:

 ```json
 {